bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-I then navigated to Microsoft Sentinel and configured a connection to "log-honeypot" where Log Analytics Workspace will be storing the logs from the vm.
+I then navigated to Microsoft Sentinel and configured a connection to "log-honeypot" where Log Analytics Workspace will be storing the logs from the VM.
+With this connection established, Microsoft Sentinel is able to contextualize the data for easier interpretation.
 </br>
 <p align="center">
 Microsoft Sentinel: <br/>